astrohart/MFR/MFR.Generators.RegularExpressions.Constants/README.md

 ##### Remarks

-This is sensitive to dot-delimited names such as those which may appear in Visual Studio solution, project, and source files.
+This sensitive to dot-delimited names such as those which may appear in Visual Studio solution, project, and source files.